SaltySenator/Low-demand-forecasting/README.md

 # Low-demand-forecasting
-Spare parts demand analysis according to the classification scale of Syntetos et al. (2005).
+Spare parts demand analysis according to the classification scale of Syntetos and Boylan (2005).